 And then to actually install all updates.

-sudo softwareupdate -iva
+sudo softwareupdate --verbose --install --all

 Interesting